 - to collect documents and other records relating to the area and make them available

 - to encourage members and others to take an active interest in local history

-As an active society with over 130 active members the Society holds around eight regular events/lectures each year, organises visits and publishes an occasional journal, The Glaven Historian.
-We also organise regular outings and walks.
+As an active society with over 130 active members the Society holds around regular events/lectures each year, organises visits and publishes the journal, The Glaven Historian.
+The Society also organises outings and walks.
 Our events are open to all and attendance is typically over 40 members and visitors.